Online Business Analytics Courses

 Read more about the Capstone Project experience.

-The program includes two five-day residencies, each one occurring over a long weekend.* The residencies are designed to enhance learning on complex topics while giving you ample opportunities to network and form a deeper connection with faculty, students, and key administrators in the program.
+The program includes two, seven-day residencies, each one occurring occurring over a week (Sunday through Saturday).
+The residencies are designed to enhance learning on complex topics while giving you ample opportunities to network and form a deeper connection with faculty, students, and key administrators in the program.
 The first residency will introduce the program, the curriculum, its technology, the resources available to students, and two intensive courses.
 The second residency mid-way through the curriculum will include professional development activities in addition to two courses and an introduction to the Capstone Project and the sponsors.

 *Please note, the MSBA program is following Georgetown University’s COVID-19 protocols, which also consider the requirements that the District of Columbia sets forth.
 While there may be some changes to the delivery format for the residency, students can expect an exceptional learning experience and dedication to connecting with peers and faculty.